Can Guinea Pigs Eat Brussels Sprouts? (How Much is Safe?)

 Risks of Feeding Your Guinea Pig Brussels Sprouts

-Like with other foods, there is always a chance that your guinea pig is allergic or has a bad reaction to brussels sprouts.
+Like with other foods, there is always a chance that your guinea pig is allergic or has a bad reaction to Brussels sprouts.

 This is rare, but it’s always important to introduce new foods gradually and keep an eye on your guinea pig in case they have an adverse reaction.